Chaos97-oss/payment-service/readme.md

 This service allows creating merchants, initiating transactions, listing transactions, and settling merchant transactions.

 Built with Kotlin, Spring Boot, JPA (Hibernate), and uses PostgreSQL/MySQL for persistence.

+🧰 Architecture & Decisions
+Tech stack: Spring Boot + Kotlin for concise, modern JVM development.

+Persistence: JPA/Hibernate to map Kotlin data classes to relational tables.

+Domain modeling: Explicit Merchant, Transaction, and SettlementBatch entities to reflect real-world concepts.

+DTOs & Mappers: To decouple API contracts from internal entities.

+Postman docs: Hosted and linked for easy consumption by frontend or QA.

+Why Kotlin?

+Null safety and data classes reduce boilerplate.

+Interoperable with Java if needed.

+Why Postman docs?

+Faster onboarding for collaborators and testers.

+📝 Assumptions Made
+Merchants are created before transactions can be initiated.

+Only transactions with TransactionStatus.SUCCESS are eligible for settlement.

+Settlements are created per merchant, aggregating all successful transactions at the time of settlement.

+No authentication/authorization implemented yet (future improvement).

 ## 🧪 API Documentation

 All API endpoints are documented in the included Postman collection.